greenhas/ict302_fall23/content/posts/johnpost.md

 ## The Parties Involved

 You and I are not the only ones handling this.
 Basically, it is all of us.
-We are all in this together, folks—everyone who has ever said to themselves, "I'll do it later," or who falls into the social media or cat video black hole.
+We are all in this together, folks everyone who has ever said to themselves, "I'll do it later," or who falls into the social media or cat video black hole.

 ## The Goal and Objective

-Basically, we are here to discuss the causes of our procrastination, distractions, and—above all—how to break these annoying behaviors.
+Basically, we are here to discuss the causes of our procrastination, distractions, and above all how to break these annoying behaviors.
 Together, we can devise some tactics to regain focus and accomplish our goals!

 ## Blog Body